What You Need to Know About Recreational Therapist

 - Activity Assistant

-In 2016, there was an estimated number of 19,200 jobs in the United States for Recreational Therapist.
+In the United States, there were 19,200 jobs for Recreational Therapist in 2016.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Recreational Therapist by 2026.
-There will be an estimated 1,200 positions for Recreational Therapist per year.
+Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.

 The states with the most job growth for Recreational Therapist are Alaska, Colorado, and Washington.
 Watch out if you plan on working in Alabama, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.